microsoft/nni/docs/source/tutorials/darts.rst

 Note that for a typical setup of NAS, the model search should be on validation set, and the evaluation of the final searched model should be on test set.
 However, as CIFAR-10 dataset only has a training set of 50k images and a validation set (10k images), we have to split the original training set into a training set and a validation set.
-As we are going to use the provided by DARTS paper, the recommended train/val split is 1:1.
+As we are going to use the provided by `DARTS`_ paper, the recommended train/val split is 1:1.

 ..
-GENERATED FROM PYTHON SOURCE LINES 100-138
+GENERATED FROM PYTHON SOURCE LINES 179-207

 .. code-block:: default

-    import nni
     import numpy as np
-    from nni.retiarii.evaluator.pytorch import (
+    from nni.retiarii.evaluator.pytorch import Classification
-        Classification,
-        DataLoader  # might also use torch.utils.data.DataLoader if not using multi-trial strategy )
     from torch.utils.data import SubsetRandomSampler
-    from torchvision import transforms
-    from torchvision.datasets import CIFAR10

-    CIFAR_MEAN = [0.49139968, 0.48215827, 0.44653124]
-    CIFAR_STD = [0.24703233, 0.24348505, 0.26158768]

     transform = transforms.Compose([
         transforms.RandomCrop(32, padding=4),